NexushasTaken/nvim-config/README.md

 # Neovim from scratch

-**Update** When I initially created this repo I didn't anticipate the amount of breaking changes introduced by the rapidly developing plugin ecosystem.
-If you'd like to use the same basic config as this one as a base I can also recommend my newer repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)

-**Another Update**  All packages are pinned in `master` so it will remain stable.
-Branches will be updated eventually (currently broken from branch #7 onwards.
-Hint: Good opportunity for pull requests!).

 This repository and accompanying tutorials outline the building blocks of modern Neovim for your personalized development environment.
 Each video is associated with a branch so checkout the one you are interested in, you can follow along with this [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).

 General Neovim support is available on our [Matrix chat](https://matrix.to/#/#neovim-atmachine:matrix.org).